teambit/docs/docs/getting-started/13-workspace-dependnecies.md

 title: Manage Workspace Dependencies
 ---

-Bit automatically defines and manages dependencies for each component by running static code analysis.
+Bit automatically defines and manages each component's dependencies by running static code analysis.
 These dependencies can be packages or components that are handled by the same workspace.
-By tracking which component depends on which, Bit can help you understand how changes propagate in your workspace.
+By tracking which component depends on which, Bit can help you understand how changes propagate in your workspace and which components are affected by each change.

 ### Visual Dependency Graph